zommiommy/zommiommy.github.io/content/posts/atheris_rust.md

 +++
-title = "Fuzzing Pyo3 bindings with Atheris" date = 2021-09-05
+title = "Fuzzing and developing Python native libraries in Rust" description = "A 'from scratch' guide on how to develop, use, and fuzz with code coverage a python native library using Rust using Atheris and Pyo3" date = 2021-09-05
 +++

+### Introdution
 Atheris is the new shiny toy I played with solving Google CTF pwns.
 It's a Python coverage guided fuzzer, based on LLVM's libFuzzer, that instrument python bytecode to get coverage.